 Imagine: The year is 2023.
 The world is falling apart, and the U.S. remains in the center of turbulent international relations.
 Rebels have divided the country of Ukraine, and hold the port of Odessa hostage, proclaiming themselves the Independent Republic of Slobovia.
 Driven by internal and external pressure into Russia’s waiting arms, Slobovia has quickly become a major international trade and intelligence issue for the United States.
 Your mission, should you choose to accept it, is to journey to Slobovia as a U.S. intelligence officer.
 You will meet contacts, complete missions, and try to outwit the Slobovians and protect U.S. interests, all while maintaining a secret identity.

-ADVANCED TRACKHave you come to Strategic Intelligence Camp before?
+[Anchor 2] ADVANCED TRACKHave you attended the Strategic Intelligence Camp before?
 There is a special track just for you!
 SI: Advanced Track is designed to allow students who have already been to SI Camp to dive a little deeper into some of the more complex challenges of the intelligence field.
-This new addition to Strategic Intelligence Camp replaces Strategic Intelligence: Level 2 and will run concurrently with the regular camp.
-This track will involve special lectures and additional guided research into specific issues and countries that are likely to be big international players in the next few years.
-Campers in this track are expected to help shepherd the campers who have not attended before, as many of their prior experiences will carry over to this year.
-If you're serious about pursuing strategic intelligence, dive deeper into the field with this track for returning campers only.
+This new addition to Strategic Intelligence Camp replaces Strategic Intelligence: Level 2 and will run concurrently with the Entry Track camp.
+This Advanced Track will involve special lectures and additional guided research into specific issues and countries that are likely to be major international players in the next few years.
+Campers in this track are expected to help shepherd the Entry Track campers who have not attended before, as much of their prior experience will carry over.
+If you are serious about pursuing strategic intelligence as a career, dive deeper into the field with this Advanced Track for returning campers only.
 Select SI: Advanced Track at registration.

 Sam Watkins is a graduate of PHC's Strategic Intelligence track ('15) and proud Kentuckian who has vowed to keep her southern roots intact no matter where she goes.
 During her time at PHC, she enjoyed working on several projects, including leading the FBI Counterintelligence Journal, teaching and mentoring new freshmen in PHC's Introduction to Intelligence, and playing the U.S. President during crisis simulations.